pimms/ggl/README.md

 ggl
 ===

 Google Custom Search for the command line.
+The results are displayed with Curses.

 ### Usage
 `./ggl.py i am now searching the web`